MultiMeDIA-Oxford/SSMM_myocardial_deformation/README.md

-# Statistical Shape and Motion Model (SSMM) for Myocardial Function
+# Statistical Shape and Motion Model for Myocardial Deformation from Tagged Magnetic Resonance Imaging

 ## Overview